Things in Scots: Gies a Scots Phrase Day

 Thanks for reading.
 Take care, and I hope to see you next week for more Things in Scots on Fiction Friday!

-6 thoughts on “Things in Scots: Gies a Scots Phrase Day
+6 responses to “Things in Scots: Gies a Scots Phrase Day

 1. bushboy – Landcare, photography, music, poetry (of sorts), cooking, our environment, life on the land and making a difference where I can.
 MotoGP is my "boy" fix.